mprat21/ssms-old/docs/ssmsinstallconfig/installerbased/configutilprogram.md

 This certificate chain will be the truststore for the App Configuration bundle, thus, it will be written to the SDK_config.xml.

-:warning:: **Be sure that the host name is the same as the "External SSMS DNS name"!
+:warning: **Be sure that the host name is the same as the "External SSMS DNS name"!
 If you run a reverse proxy between the SSMS and mIDentity App, which terminates the SSL, you must give it a trust chain.
 The trust chain corresponds to the certificates stored in the External Services Keystore.
-If you generated the keystore in the configuration utility, the trust chain consists of the certificates KOBIL_ROOT and SSMS-CA.**
+If you generated the keystore in the configuration utility, the trust chain consists of the certificates KOBIL_ROOT and SSMS-CA**

 ### Management SSL Keystore